BYLAWS OF THE CAPITOL VIEW NEIGHBORHOOD ASSOCIATION

 The name of the organization shall be the Capitol View Neighborhood Association (herein known as the “Association” or “CVNA).

-The purpose of this Association shall be to promote the health, safety and welfare of the neighborhood known, in the City of Atlanta, Georgia, as Capitol View including, without limitation:
+The purpose of the Association shall be to promote the health, safety, and welfare of the neighborhood known in the City of Atlanta, Georgia as Capitol View, including, without limitation:

-- the preservation, restoration, and rejuvenation of the Capitol View neighborhood;
+- To preserve, restore, and rejuvenate the Capitol View neighborhood;

-Section 2.
-The geographic boundaries of the Association correspond with the official boundaries of the neighborhood as recognized on the City of Atlanta, Neighborhood Planning Unit, Neighborhood Map (District 12) as follows:
+The geographic boundaries of the Association correspond with the official boundaries of the neighborhood as depicted on the Official Map of the City of Atlanta as lying within the following boundaries:

 - Murphy Avenue at Avon Avenue;

 - East along Avon Avenue to Sylvan Road;

 - North along Sylvan Road until CSX Railroad (Beltline);

 - South on Metropolitan Parkway to dead streets south of Claire Drive;

 - West along dead end streets south of Claire Drive and the southern boundary of Perkerson Park to the southwest corner of Perkerson Park;